 AQA portable sensor units are used in pilot cities Belgrade, Ljubljana and Vienna.
 Each city has 5 units in testing phase 1, so together there are 15 units in regular testing use.
 Each unit can collect at most 8 measurements (one from each sensor) each 5 seconds (5 second being the shortest sampling interval) and at least 8 measurements every 5 minutes (5 minutes being the longest sampling interval).
 Possible sampling intervals are also 30 second and 1 minute.
-Each measurement is composed of a timestamp, latitude, longitude and value.
-A rough estimation of 24h measurement collection would thus be for a single AQA unit between 2304 and 138,240 measurements.
+Each measurement collection would thus be for a single AQA unit between 2304 and 138,240 measurements.
 Therefore the highest amount of data to be stored per day from all 15 units in testing phase would be around 2 million sensor measurements.